Herrscher-of-Anime/Continentes-Paises-Provincias-y-Localidades-Argentinas-SQL/README.md

-- EN Version -
-# List of Continents, Countries, States of the World + Argentinian Locations
+# List of Continents, Countries, States of the World + Argentinian Locations - EN Version
 This list contains:
 - 8 Continents
 - 249 Countries